-It’s Pride month, and certain behavior is nothing to be proud of
+It’s Pride Month, and certain behavior is nothing to be proud of

 That kind of reluctance was at the root of the nasty chant that rocked 61,000 fans at Soldier Field.
 Of course, we can’t rule out the effect of alcohol here, either.
 It’s probably no coincidence the slurs came after the crowd had hours of warm-weather drinking under its belt.

-Yet there was no boozing among Tampa Bay Rays players who refused to wear the rainbow caps and sleeve decals designed by their team for the club’s 16th Pride Night held Sunday at Tropicana Field.
+Yet there was no boozing among Rays players who refused to wear the rainbow cap and sleeve decals designed by their team for the club’s 16th Pride Night held Saturday at Tropicana Field.

-The Rays played the White Sox that night, and fans watching probably barely noticed anything unusual about any of the uniforms because players wear camouflage, pink, retro and hybrid outfits almost as often as regular ones.
+The Rays played the White Sox, and fans watching probably barely noticed anything unusual about any of the uniforms because players wear camouflage, pink, retro and hybrid outfits almost as often as regular ones.

 So why bother to consciously remove a little rainbow sleeve starburst or a barely altered cap?

 So there’s that.
-Maybe conservative Florida governor Ron DeSantis and his crackdown on sexual-orientation teachings in the first years of grade school was a subtle part of this, too.
+Maybe Florida Gov. Ron DeSantis and his crackdown on sexual-orientation teachings in the first years of grade school were a subtle part of this, too.

-But it’s Pride Month in the U.S., no matter what, and attitudes toward the LGBTQ+ citizens of our country will keep changing, always for the better, we must hope.
+But it’s Pride Month in the United States, no matter what, and attitudes toward the LGBTQ+ citizens of our country will keep changing, always for the better, we must hope.

 Myself, I am not convinced that mature transgender women — that is, females who went through puberty and have trained as males — should be allowed to compete at the highest levels with cisgender females.

-Remember this: according to a recent Gallup poll, 71% of Americans now support gay marriage.
-In 1996, just 27% did.
+Remember this: According to a recent Gallup poll, 71% of Americans now support gay marriage.
+In 1996, only 27% did.
 That’s pretty fast change.

 There’s also the weariness that comes from resisting something that is personal, inevitable, applies only to others and should not affect our private lives at all.
 I often chuckle at a poem by late British writer Dorothy Sayers, admiring its wisdom: